abhijitherekar/kubecon-2019/README.md

 # kubecon-2019
+This repo is about the Istio Integration with Aporeto Policy model.

+Some of the Files are referred from the Istio examples.

-Yaml files for kubeCon demo
+Yaml files for kubeCon demo.